splunk-soar-connectors/msgraphforoffice365/README.md

 summary.total_objects_successful | numeric |  |   1

 ## action: 'on poll'
-Ingest emails from Office 365 using Graph API.
-When polling is on and extract_eml is enabled, the emails fill be ingested as .eml file in the vault
+Ingest emails from Office 365 using Graph API

 Type: **ingest**
 Read only: **True**